The Fishing Program

 We are not set on the traditional “8:00 – 4:00” rigid fishing schedule you may be accustomed to at other lodges.
 While we do push our boats from the beach at 7:30-8:00AM, guides are not under the gun to pull you off happy fish to meet a schedule.
 While we do generally try and spool it up at a reasonable hour (especially if you have a long run back to the house), the only constraint in play is to be on the beach before sunset in accordance with the laws of the Sian Ka’an.[/two_third]

 Borrowing Fishing Equipment

-While we encourage all our guests to bring their own gear, The Club has loaner rods and reels by Sage, TFO, Winston, Tibor and Hatch for guest use if needed free of charge.
+While we encourage all our guests to bring their own gear, The Club has loaner rods and reels by Sage, TFO, Winston, Tibor and Hatch for guest use if needed for a small rental fee.